-Take the bolt and having cleaned off any old grease, paint or debris.
-Examine the rubber bolt tip for an signs of damage (SEE FIGURE 19J), replacing if necessary.
+Take the bolt and having cleaned off any old grease, paint or debris, examine the rubber bolt tip for any signs of damage (SEE FIGURE 19J), replacing if necessary.

-Apply a light film of Eclipse Grease to the front end of the bolt and also the internal rear bore of the bolt (SEE FIGURE 19K & 19L).
-Apply a coat of Eclipse Grease to the two external bolt o-rings near the centre of the bolt (SEE FIGURE 19M).
+Apply a light film of Eclipse Grease to cover the front end of the bolt and also the internal rear bore of the bolt (SEE FIGURE 19K &19L).
+Apply a coat of Eclipse Grease to the rear external Bolt o-ring near the centre of the bolt (SEE FIGURE 19M).